 Finally, outline how much you need to fundraise or how many donors you need to acquire to accomplish that.

-Unlike with measuring the social impact of a whole organization, it’s much easier to quantify fundraising goals.
+Unlike measuring the social impact of a whole organization, it’s much easier to quantify fundraising goals.
 Simply try to stay away from generic statements such as “we want to do better than last year”.

 Here are examples of specific fundraising goals: